 As a multidisciplinary artist, screenwriter, and filmmaker working in different capacities and genres, I constantly strive for the essential combination of these elements to achieve the goals of a given story or project.
-As a native Kentuckian I began and developed my practice by lending a voice to local history, culture, and folklore (THE LEGEND OF THE POPE LICK MONSTER, MY PORCELAIN PAST, BORDERLINES, ONE HUNDRED YEARS A PARISH).
+As a native Kentuckian I began and developed my practice by lending a voice to local history, culture, and folklore - The Legend of the Pope Lick Monster, My Porcelain Past, Borderlines, One Hundred Years a Parish.
 Personal exploration followed; I drilled deeper by adding my own German American ancestry into the mix of local culture and history - Fragments of a German American Mind: The Films of Konrad Mueller.